Lone Working Policy Guide

 Therefore, any company that employs people who work alone or remotely should have a comprehensive lone working policy that is regularly reviewed and amended in line with organisational changes and/or incidents.
 It should be easy to understand and all workers should know where to find it.

-7 things that should be included in a Lone Working Policy
+Things that should be included in a Lone Working Policy

-1. Purpose of your document
+1. Purpose and summary of your document

 As with all policies, you should start by explaining the purpose of the document and what you’re trying to achieve.
 This will help you gain full buy-in from your teams.

-2. Lone Worker Definition
+2. Lone worker definition

 Be sure to use your Lone Working Policy to define what a lone worker is.